A new method for clustered survival data]{A new method for clustered survival data: Estimation of treatment effect heterogeneity and variable selection: Simulation

 \subsection{Variable selection}

-We adopt the simulation settings used in Hu et al. \cite{hu2021variable} to evaluate the performance of variable selection methods among incomplete, clustered survival data.
-We used the multivariate amputation approach \cite{schouten2018generating} to generate missing data scenarios with desired missingness percentages under the missing at random mechanism.
-The multivariate amputation proceeds through the following three steps: (i) randomly divide the complete data into a certain number of subsets, each allowing the specification of any missing data pattern; (ii) calculate the weighted sum scores for individuals in each subset to amputate the data.
-The weighted sum score relates the variable to be amputated to the variables on which the missingness in the amputated variable depends; (iii) apply a logistic distribution function \cite{van2018flexible} on the weighted sum scores to compute the missingness probability, which is used to determine whether the data point becomes missing or not.
-We investigated the practical operating characteristics of our proposed variable selection method using riAFT-BART, and compare it to PEAMM, frailty models with penalized likelihood (FrailtyPenal), frality models with penalized profile h-likelihood (FrailtyHL) and backward stepwise selection with random-intercept Cox regression model (riCox).
+We adopt the simulation settings used in \cite{hu2021variable} to evaluate the performance of variable selection methods among incomplete, clustered survival data.
+We used the multivariate amputation approach to generate missing data scenarios with desired missingness percentages under the missing at random mechanism \citep{schouten2018generating}.
+The multivariate amputation procedure comprises three main steps.
+Firstly, the complete data is randomly divided into a specified number of subsets, each allowing for the specification of any missing data pattern.
+Secondly, weighted sum scores are calculated for individuals in each subset in order to amputate the data.
+These scores are determined based on the relationship between the variable to be amputated and the variables on which the missingness in the amputated variable depends.
+Finally, a logistic distribution function, as described by \cite{van2018flexible}, is applied to the weighted sum scores to compute the probability of missingness.
+This probability is then used to determine whether each data point becomes missing or not.
+We investigated the practical operating characteristics of our proposed variable selection method using riAFT-BART, and compare it to PEAMM, frailty models with penalized likelihood (FrailtyPenal), frailty models with penalized profile h-likelihood (FrailtyHL) and backward stepwise selection with random-intercept Cox regression model (riCox).
 Four performance metrics were used to evaluate the variable selection results: precision, recall, $F_1$ and Type I error (Section~\ref{sec:vs-mis}).